kjolley/BIGSdb_documentation/user_projects.rst

 project does not make the record itself private.

 .. note::
-   User projects can be enabled by an administrator by setting 'user_projects="yes"' in the :ref:`config.xml<isolate_xml>` file for the database.
+   User projects can be enabled by an administrator globally by setting `user_projects=1` in bigsdb.conf.
+This can be overridden for individual databases by setting `user_projects="yes"` (or "no") in the :ref:`config.xml<isolate_xml>` file for the database.

 To create a new project, go to the isolate database contents page and expand the 'Projects' section.
 Click 'Your projects'.